 Lawn equipment such as ride-on and push mowers, leaf blowers and weed whackers all require springtime maintenance.
 Draining and replacing any fluids, as well as charging the battery is a good place to begin when trying to start lawn equipment that has been sitting in a shed all winter.

 Once your landscaping tools are in proper working order, it’s time to go after the lawn and garden.
-Whatever your landscaping aspirations are, you’ll need to lay down the foundation work early in the season.
 This checklist will help you get your property in tip-top shape – or set the stage for a much larger and ambitious landscaping project.

 With spring’s vibrant colors, warm sunlight and cool, gentle breezes, it’s no wonder why it’s the favorite season of so many people.
-With a little preparation, decoration and care you can make the most of the season, whether you’re relaxing at home or driving to a barbecue.
+With a little preparation, decoration and care you can make the most of the season.